 Plus, try your best to reduce their sugar intake and increase their fluids with chicken soups and pops, like our favorite herbal popsicle recipe here.

 - Make a cup of tea with 1 tsp. of dried herbs to 1 cup of boiling water.

-- Cover and let simmer for 5 minutes.
+- Cover and let steep for 5 minutes.

 - Strain and add honey for children over 1 year or you can add juice to their Sippy cup.

-Toddlers love Lemon Balm or Peppermint as well.
+- Toddlers love Lemon Balm or Peppermint for kids 2+.